Kayode Adams

 Kayode Ted Adams (died October 1969) was a student activist at the University of Lagos (UNILAG) who became controversial in 1965 after stabbing then-Vice Chancellor (VC) of the University of Lagos, Saburi Biobaku.

 Attack on Saburi Biobaku

-Following the non-renewal of Prof Eni Njoku's term as VC of UNILAG, Prof Saburi Biobaku was appointed VC by the government of Sir Abubakar Tafawa Balewa, then Prime Minister of Nigeria.
-The decision was unpopular with UNILAG students who felt ethnic favoritism informed Biobaku's appointment.
+Following the non-renewal of Prof Eni Njoku's term as Vice-Chancellor of UNILAG, Prof Saburi Biobaku was appointed VC by the government of Sir Abubakar Tafawa Balewa, then Prime Minister of Nigeria.
+The decision was unpopular among UNILAG students, who perceived ethnic favoritism in Biobaku's appointment.

 During Biobaku's outreach to the UNILAG community in June 1965, Kayode Adams approached the podium and stabbed Biobaku in the back.
-Biobaku was rushed to a UNILAG medical center where he was treated for his wounds while the Nigerian Police arrested Adams.
-UNILAG was shut down for months following the stabbing incident because of resulting tensions.
+The incident led to tensions, resulting in the shutdown of UNILAG for several months.